 Boys Story – Boy had the most beautiful, thick red fur.
 But the last week of his life, it changed considerably.
 He had gotten thinner over the last three months, but the last week it almost appeared to be greasy looking.
 He did not have the energy to groom himself as he did before.

 Cats seek solace when their bodies are ailing.
 You may find your cat lying in a noticeably quiet and isolated spot that he has never been in before.
 Since he is weak, he feels safer hidden away.
 This is how cats made themselves less vulnerable in the wild.

 Boy’s Story – Boy loved people and would do anything to be sitting next to me (or on me).
 He was always around and one day he was nowhere to be found.
 We realized he crawled between the wall and a large piece of furniture.
 I didn’t realize a cat could fit in such a small space.

 He came out when I shook his food.
 At the time, we still did not realize how sick he was.
 He did crawl back into the space periodically over the next month.
 As he got weaker, we blocked the space off.
-It was my fear that he would pass away behind the desk.
+I feared that he would pass away behind the desk.

-In the final days he spent a lot of time lying under the dining room table where it was quiet and somewhat isolated from day-to-day activities.
+In the final days, he spent a lot of time lying under the dining room table which it was quiet and somewhat isolated from day-to-day activities.

 Their Body Temperature is Lower

 Your cat’s body temperature will begin to decrease as the body weakens and slows down.
 Their normal temperature is between 100 – 102.5.
 Your cat’s temperature can be taken with a rectal thermometer.
 It is easy to do yourself or you can have it done by your vet.
 If your cat’s paws have cool pads, this may be an indicator their body temperature is decreasing.